jtvanlew/jtvanlew.github.io/README.md

-Notepad is a Jekyll theme which is very simple, clean and beautiful.
-This theme is good for any blog.
+This is my personal website using a Jekyll theme that's, in places, a heavily modified version of the one made by H.M.
+Faysal: http://hmfaysal.github.io/

-Main Features:
+The main features:

 * Zurb Foundation 5 – css framework
 * Scss files with settings file